top of page

 Schematic diagram highlighting differences between end-member models for formation of fast-spread ocean crust (by Gess, after Coogan, 2007).

-My research project focuses on the element analysis of plagioclase, olivine, and pyroxene.
+This research project focused on the element analysis of plagioclase, olivine, and pyroxene.
 Chemical compositions are indicators of the type of melt the minerals crystallized from (e.g. primitive vs evolved) which suggest processes leading to their formation (e.g. gabbro glacier flow vs sheeted sill).
 Specifically, I will be looking at major element analyses of anorthite content (An content) in plagioclase, forsterite content (Fo content) in olivine as well as Mg# (Mg/(Fe+Mg)) in clinopyroxene.
 Also, some minor element analyses of Fe2Oand NiO in plagioclase, TiO2 in clinopyroxene, and Cr2O3 in olivine will be evaluated.
 More primitive melts (e.g. high Mg#, An content, and Fo content) may suggest a gabbro glacier flow type of model while "sawtooth" trends in primitive to evolved compositions up section may reflect sill emplacement as in the sheeted sill model.
 Although, there's also the possibility that a hybrid or other model may be necessary to describe results from analyses.

 Significance